 The observations made by the Secretarial Auditor in his Audit report are as under:

 a.
 Non-compliance of Proviso to Section 149 (1) of the Companies Act 2013 read withRule 3 of the Companies (Appointment and Qualification of Directors) Rules 2014 andRegulation 17 (1) (a) of Securities Exchange Board of India (Listing Obligation &Disclosure Requirements) Regulations 2015 w.r.t. appointment of at least one womanDirector on the Board of the Company.

 b.
 Non-compliance of Regulation 17 (1) (b) of Securities Exchange Board of India(Listing Obligation & Disclosure Requirements) Regulations 2015 and Clause 3.1.4 ofthe DPE Guidelines on Corporate Governance for Central Public Sector Enterprises w.r.t.Composition of the Board of Directors of the Company.

 c.
 Non-compliance of Section 149(8) of the Companies Act 2013 read with Schedule IV(clause VIII) of Companies Act 2013 and Regulation 17 (10) & 25 (4) of SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 the Company has not carriedout the performance evaluation of the Directors.

 Explanations on observations made by Secretarial Auditor in seriatim are as under:

 c.
-GAIL is a Government Company appointment/ nomination of all the Directors is beingdone by the President of India through the MoP & NG and performance evaluation ofindividual Directors including Independent Directors is to be done by Government ofIndia being appointing authority.
+GAIL is a Government Company appointment/ nomination of all the Directors is beingdone by the President of India through the MoP & NG and performance evaluation ofindividual Directors including Independent Directors is to be done by the Government ofIndia being the appointing authority.

 CORPORATE SOCIAL RESPONSIBILITY